rix1337/docker-ripper/README.md

 _You will need to use a purchased license key - or have to wait until an updated image is available.
 Issues regarding this will be closed unanswered._

-_You will find a slim image based on the PPA build under the `latest`/`ppa-latest` tags on docker hub.
-A manual build of makemkv can be found unter the `manual-latest` and versioned tags as well.
-It's recommended to use the `manual-latest` image, as it is updated much faster to newly released makemkv versions._
+_You will find the PPA-based build under the `latest`/`ppa-latest` tags on docker hub.
+These should be the most stable way to run ripper.
+A manual build of makemkv can be found unter the `manual-latest` and versioned tags.
+For users without a License key it is recommended to use the `manual-latest` image, as it is updated much faster to newly released makemkv versions - that are required when running with the free beta key._

 ### Do you offer support?